-The word beginning is a bit misleading, since some scenes pick up in the middle of action or continue where others left off, so I prefer the term launch, which more clearly suggests the place where the reader’s attention is engaged anew.
+The word beginning is a bit misleading since some scenes pick up in the middle of the action or continue where others left off, so I prefer the term launch, which more clearly suggests the place where the reader’s attention is engaged anew.

 Visually, in a manuscript a new scene is usually signified by the start of a chapter, by a break of four lines (called a soft hiatus) between the last paragraph of one scene and the first paragraph of the next one, or sometimes by a symbol such as an asterisk, to let the reader know that time has passed.

 Each new scene still has a responsibility to the idea or plot you started with, and that is to communicate your idea in a way that is vivifying for the reader and that provides an experience, not a lecture.
 Scene launches, therefore, pave the way for all the robust consequences of the idea or plot to unfurl.
 Each scene launch is a reintroduction, capturing your reader’s attention all over again.
 Start each scene by asking yourself two key questions:

 - Where are my characters in the plot?
 Where did I leave them and what are they doing now?